 5. Drop Shipping

-You’ll still have to be careful when sourcing the goods you want to sell, but there are a lot of good wholesale places to try.
 You can browse through sites such as Sunrise Wholesale, Dropship Direct and Doba to get ideas of what you want to sell and which companies you’d like to work with.

 When you have your products and partners lined out, you can list them for sale on your Amazon, Ebay, or Shopify storefront.
 When someone makes a purchase, the wholesaler ships the item directly to the consumer.
 You never have to worry about stocking an inventory or even storing anything in an Amazon warehouse.